Hilary Duff on Hurricanes: Mother Nature Seems Pretty Pissed Off Right Now

 The former Lizzie McGuire star also said "it's been crazy" watching the news and seeing street signs in her former neighborhood underwater.

-"I felt guilty actually watching the news and having the sunshine in California and being so far from home where so much devastation was happening," she said.
+"I felt guilty actually watching the news and, like, having the sunshine in California and being so far from home where so much devastation was happening," she said.

 However, Duff was happy to be at the event and rally support for those impacted by the recent hurricanes.